EleniAndualem/ZemenayBlog/README.md

 A full-featured blog platform built with Next.js, featuring a modern admin dashboard, role-based authentication, and seamless integration capabilities for the Zemenay community.

+> 🚀 **Ready for Integration:** The `zemenay-blog` package is now published to npm and ready to be integrated into the main Zemenay Tech website.
+See [Integration Guide](#-integration-for-the-main-site) below.

 ## 🚀 Features

 ### **Core Features**